 Oral Motor Difficulty versus Sensory Food Aversion

 When a child eats, there is a lot they need to control and coordinate in their mouth.
-They need to use their tongue to push food to their molars, move their jaw in the correct chewing motion, and then again use their tongue to move food to the correct location for swallow.
-If any of these skills are lacking, a child can start to avoid categories of food and prefer those that are easier to handle in their mouth.
-Signs a child is having oral-motor challenges include refusing foods, gagging, vomiting, or spitting out foods.
-Instead, they may prefer foods that easily melt when chewed or are soft.
+They need to use their tongue to push food to their molars, move their jaw in the correct chewing motion, and then again use their tongue to move food to the correct location for swallowing.

-Oral-motor challenges can result from lack of muscle control or coordination, pain in the mouth or throat, dental problems, or physical differences in mouth structure.
-If you have concerns about your child’s reaction to foods, it’s important to bring your concern to your pediatrician so you can be referred to speech therapist to help.
+Oral-motor difficulty can result from lack of muscle control or coordination, pain in the mouth or throat, dental problems, or physical differences in mouth structure.
+If you have concerns about your child’s ability to chew or swallow, it’s important to bring them to your child’s pediatrician.

 Negative Associations versus Sensory Food Aversion